 Hidden Veggie Recipes with Cauliflower

 - Healthy Alfredo Sauce.
 Another kid favorite in my house, this creamy sauce tastes like Alfredo.
-You’d never know it was packed with cauliflower.

 - Pina Colada Smoothie.
 I’m not a huge smoothie fan, even though my boys love them.
 This one made me a convert!